MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/10-objects-and-classes/30-classes/src/main/java/codelab06/README.md

 - lastName
 - salary

-For each value, create a method that returns that value:
+For each field, create a method that returns the (value of the) field:
 - id
 - firstName
 - lastName
-- Name (full name)
 - salary

+Additionally, also create methods that returns the following values.
 - annual salary (monthly salary * 13.9)
+- full name (firstName + lastnName)

 Create the following methods, which set / modify the following values
 - A method to set the salary to a provided value